wavefrontHQ/docs/pages/doc/logging_overview.md

 ### Drill into Logs from Charts

 If you notice data anomalies on a chart and want to debug the issue using logs, right-click the chart and click **Logs**.
-On the Log Browser, see the logs for the time and source used by the chart.
+On the Logs Browser, see the logs for the time and source used by the chart.

 {% include note.html content="Even if logging is enabled for your environment, this feature might have to be enabled separately.
 Contact [technical support](wavefront_support_feedback.html#support)." %}